sanger-pathogens/seroba/README.md

 * Case 2:
 	* 	Low alignment identity in the 'detailed_serogroup_info' file.
 This can be a hint for a mosaic serotpye.
-	* Possible solution: perform an blast search on the whole genome assembly
+	* Possible solution: perform a blast search on the whole genome assembly

 ## Database
 You can use the CTV von PneumoCat by using seroba  getPneumocat.
 It is also